holepunchto/protomux-rpc-router/README.md

     // do work after
     return res
   },
-  // Hook invoked when the router begins opening
+  // [Optional] hook invoked when the router begins opening
   onopen: async () => {},
-  // Hook invoked when the router begins closing
+  // [Optional] hook invoked when the router begins closing
   onclose: async () => {}
 }
 ```